About SpectrumSense Training

 How Kim & Gina started their autism training program — as told by Kim.

-I have been an auxiliary volunteer (non-firefighter/EMS role) with our local fire department for a few years now.
-My teenage daughter got her Emergency Medical Responder (EMR) certification from our station and upon completion, I asked her if she had any autism training, as my oldest son has autism.
-“No.” I asked to see her EMR textbook.
-I looked in the index under “A." Nothing about autism.
-I asked the firefighter training captain & EMS chief at the station if they incorporated any autism training in their curriculum: “Unfortunately, no.” I thought, How can there be no autism training for these first responders?
+I have been an auxiliary volunteer (non-firefighter/EMS role) with two local fire departments in Colorado — Evergreen and Genesee — for many years now.
+My (then) teenage daughter earned her Emergency Medical Responder (EMR) certification from the Evergreen Fire Department.
+I asked if she had received any autism training, as my oldest son has autism.
+“No.” I asked to see her EMR textbook and looked in the index under “A." There was nothing about autism.
+I then asked the firefighter training captain and EMS chief at the station if autism training was included in their curriculum: “Unfortunately, no.” I remember thinking, How could first responders not have training about autism?

-He told me a bit later that he spoke with Gina and she was unbelievably supportive, as she, too, had an autistic child.
-Wow!
-What a coincidence!!
-The next thing I knew, Gina emailed me directly, asking ever-so-kindly if I would possibly want to partner with her in doing this training.
-She explained that she had an older son on the spectrum, but that she was also a paramedic and could bring real-world case studies to the content I already had.
+Not long after, he told me he had spoken with Gina and that she was incredibly supportive.
+As it turned out, she also had a child with autism.
+What an unbelievable coincidence!
+Gina emailed me directly, kindly asking if I might be interested in partnering with her to deliver the training.
+She explained that she had an older son on the spectrum and was also a paramedic, which meant she could bring real-world case studies to the content I had already developed.

-I was all over that since I was in an auxiliary role with the fire department and had no firefighter or EMS background.
-She essentially filled a gap I didn’t know I had.
+I jumped at that offer, since I served in an auxiliary role with both fire departments and had no firefighter or EMS background.
+Gina essentially filled a gap I didn’t even know I had.

 We met for lunch and talked non-stop.
 I truly believe that when you meet another parent who has an autistic child, you are kindred spirits.
-It’s an immediate bond because you “get” each other — you’ve been there, done that, got the tattoo.
-We talked about our autism journeys, and although very different, were still so similar.
+It’s an immediate bond because you ‘get’ each other — you’ve been there, done that, got the tattoo.
+We talked about our autism journeys, and although very different, were also so similar.

 ———————

-After presenting to fire, EMS, search & rescue, and law enforcement, we have since expanded our audience base and now present to more audiences than just first responders.
+After initially presenting to firefighters, EMS, search and rescue, law enforcement, and park rangers, we expanded our training and now serve more audiences beyond first responders.

 Our approach has two components:

-1. Foundational: overview of autism, communication & behavioral signs, and how to interact with autistic individuals.
-(Kim’s part)
+Foundational: overview of autism, statistics, communication & behavioral signs, autistic meltdowns/neurocrashes, and how to interact with autistic individuals, especially when they are stressed (Kim’s part)

-2. Interactive: hands-on activities and case studies of real-world scenarios & how to handle them.
-(Gina’s part)
+Interactive: hands-on activities and real-world case studies that explore how to handle challenging situations, plus ‘hands-off’ pain assessment techniques (Gina’s part)

-Let’s face it - autism is a heavy topic.
-Our goal is to make attendees remember those communication & behavioral traits, those key strategies when interacting, simply stated — how to help.
-If our presentations are fun and interactive (which they are!), attendees are more likely to be engaged and retain what’s been presented.
+Let’s face it - autism can be a heavy topic.
+Our goal is to help attendees remember those communication and behavioral traits, along with practical strategies for interacting with autistic individuals — simply stated — how to help.
+When presentations are fun and interactive (which they are!), attendees are more likely to stay engaged and retain what they’ve learned.

 ———————

-We are committed to making a positive impact in the lives of individuals with autism AND those who interact with them.
-Let’s foster a more inclusive and understanding society, together.
+We are committed to making a positive impact in the lives of individuals on the autism spectrum AND those who interact with them.
+Together, let’s foster a more inclusive and understanding society.

 Learn more about our services.